Let’s talk about affirmations, and how they so did not help me when I was feeling like actual crap last week.

 You do learn from your mistakes.
 Whether you feel like you’re learning from them or not, you will always remember them – and that memory will influence a decision you make next time around.

 As for setbacks – they help too.
 I always say, when one door closes, another one opens.
 Think about the doors that have shut in your life and where you are now – do you see the reason why yet?
 If not, you will soon.

 An affirmation like this is good for turning negative thoughts around and helping you to look on the bright side of your situation.

 I choose to be proud of myself.

 True!
 Because you can always make that choice.
 And you should always make that choice.
 Think about goals you’ve achieved, things you’ve done that you never thought you would.
 No matter how big or small.
 There is something you can be proud of.
 This affirmation can help boost confidence and self-esteem, but ‘proud of myself’ can be swapped with anything you want, and choose, to be!

-Because you can apply them to your life and current situation right now, and they’re still positive.
+These affirmations work because you can apply them to your current situation right now, and they’re still true.

-And that is the power of a positive affirmation that works.
+And that is the true power of a positive affirmation.